clc3-CloudComputing/jku-ws20/2 Continuous Integration/exercise 2.3/README.md

     projectBaseDir: my-custom-directory
     ```

-1. *Optional*: In case you need to add additional analysis parameters, you can use the `args` option shown below.
-More information about possible analysis parameters is found in the documentation at: https://sonarcloud.io/documentation/analysis/analysis-parameters/
+* *Optional*: In case you need to add additional analysis parameters, you can use the `args` option shown below.
+More information about possible analysis parameters is found in the documentation [here](https://sonarcloud.io/documentation/analysis/analysis-parameters/).

     ```yaml
     - name: Analyze with SonarCloud